CiscoDevNet/terraform-provider-intersight/website/docs/d/appliance_image_bundle.html.markdown

 when there is a pending software upgrade.
 The upgrade service renames the 'pending' bundle to the 'current' bundle after the software upgrade is successful.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_appliance_image_bundle.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `auto_upgrade`:(bool) Indicates that the software upgrade was automatically initiated by the Intersight Appliance.
 * `description`:(string) Short description of the software upgrade bundle.